|2015-16 SPS Council Elections

-Elections for SPS Zone Councilors for Zones 1, 3, 4, 9, 13 and 14; Associate Zone Councilors for all 18 Zones; and the office of Sigma Pi Sigma President are now closed.
-Each chapter received one vote and the ballots were emailed to advisors online via SurveyMonkey.
+Elections for SPS Zone Councilors for Zones 8, 10, 11, 15, 16, and 18 for 3-yr terms, and Zone 2 (final year of an existing 3-yr term); Associate Zone Councilors for all 18 Zones for 1-yr terms; and the office of SPS President (2-yr term) are open until May 9, 2015.
+Each chapter receives one vote and ballots are emailed to advisors.
 ALL VOTING IS DONE ELECTRONICALLY.

 The Associate Zone Councilor (AZC) must be a member of a SPS chapter.
 Elected for a one-year term, the duties of the Associate Zone Councilor parallel those of the Zone Councilor: communicating with chapters, encouraging and urging chapters to host zone meetings, attending zone meetings hosted by others, and keeping a polite thumb in the back of chapter officers.

 The Associate Zone Councilor represents his/her zone at the annual SPS National Council meeting.
 This means that your nominee for Associate Zone Councilor must be a student member of SPS in 2015-16.
 The next Council meeting will be held 17-20 September 2015.
 All students wishing to run for Associate Councilor Representative MUST plan on staying through noon the 20st of September.

 The Zone Councilor (ZC), elected for a three-year term, communicates regularly with all chapters about SPS interest in the zone and at the national level, reminds chapters of deadlines in the SPS calendar, and meets with individual chapters as time and resources permit.
 The Zone Councilor also encourages, keeps a polite thumb in the back of chapter advisors, and represents his/her zone on the National Council.
 The next Council meeting will be held 17-20 September 2015.